RAlagano/DFEIMoodle/README.md

 # DFEIMoodle
-The home of the DFEI Moodle Dark Theme
+The home of the DFEI Moodle's Dark Theme